Moveharder/gitTest/readme.txt

 git tracks changes of files.

-git push -u origin ...
+git push -u origin ..

+create a new branch is quick.